History Lesson Plans

 Civics in Digital Life: Lesson Plans for Grades 8-12

 Free lessons and activities to spark students' curiosity, critical thinking, and civic engagement.
-With our Civics in Digital Life lessons, you can help your students consider important topics that cut across news and media literacy, digital citizenship, social and emotional learning (SEL), and civics.
-Designed for upper-middle school and high school students, these learning activities… learn more
+With our Civics in Digital Life lessons, you can help your students consider important topics… learn more

 resource URL thumbnail